 Greek-Style Pork Loin with Fennel, Lemon and Herbs

-2 clove(s), medium, smashed to a pulp or put through a garlic press
+2 clove(s), large, smashed to a pulp or put through a garlic press

 ½ pound(s), freshly ground